 |Phil making short work of L'Obsession at Malham during his comeback year in 1990|

 Then Phil just quit climbing when he went to I M Marsh College to become a teacher in 1984.
-He applied the same dedication to white water canoeing and developed a great reputation for his daring.
-Later on he became an accomplished saxophone player and more recently took up clay pigeon shooting of all things!
+He applied the same dedication to white water canoeing and became very well respected for his skill and bravery on the flooded Welsh rivers.
+Later on he became an accomplished saxophone player and more recently took up clay pigeon shooting (of all things).

-Phil did make a good comeback for a brief spell in 1990.
-The sport had changed in the intervening six years.
-Everybody was sport climbing; dogging and rehearsing moves.
-He ticked most of the classic 7c's and 7c+'s at Malham, Kilnsey and Gordale.
-But he tried desperately to finish Zoolook, but kept forgetting the exact sequence necessary to achieve success.
+Phil got back into climbing in 1990, making a very good comeback of course.
+However the sport had changed a lot in the intervening six years.
+Everybody was into sport climbing; this involved dogging and rehearsing moves.
+Despite Phil always having preferred to climb on-sight, he embraced the new red-point ethic and ticked most of the classic 7c's and 7c+'s at Malham, Kilnsey and Gordale.
+But the magic 8a grade proved elusive for him, he tried desperately to finish Zoolook, but kept forgetting the exact sequence necessary to achieve success.

 |The dude on his Ducati 900SS (photo by Steve Foxley)|

 Phil has always skied immaculately, he still canoes horrendous rivers (especially when they're in flood), he still enjoys playing the sax and is still very keen on climbing.
 Recently Phil has been receiving justified respect for working his way through the desperate (and very bold) routes at Nesscliffe.
 I'm very happy to add that whatever he's doing, he's still doing it loud and proud.
 Good on yer, mate!

 Footnote: I just happened to read through this today and noticed a few things that needed improving or adding.
 So I've edited it and hopefully it's better now.
 (Mike 23/10/18.)